 94. Find ways to communicate

-Marketing is from Mars and Sales are from Venus, we know.
+We know marketing is from Mars and Sales are from Venus.
 The personality split can be divided in two camps: those who willingly make phone calls, and those who would rather phones didn’t exist so they could get on with some real work.
 If you detect bias in this article, please call our sales team, they’d love to hear from you.

 We suggest using communication tools, like Slack, Yammer or WhatsApp so you can create a dialogue about how to generate more leads, instead of just complaining about one another.